 Technically speaking, there is a train from Arequipa to Puno and Juliaca, from which there is a train to Cusco.
 The only problem is that it is all freight unless you have a sufficiently large group to charter a passenger trip.

-Check out http://www.seat61.com/Peru.htm#.U7SMBLGqTYN for current train options in Peru. almost 5 years ago
+Check out http://www.seat61.com/Peru.htm#.U7SMBLGqTYN for current train options in Peru. about 5 years ago